 “Homebase is extremely needed, especially right now,” Seye said.
 “People are not employed anymore.
 And they’re going to be in a position of wondering if they’re going to be in the street with their children.”

-Sign up for the Reasons to be Cheerful newsletter.Mirtha Santana, vice president of empowerment at RiseBoro, the Homebase location that helped Seye, has been working with Homebase since 2007 when it was a pilot program.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Mirtha Santana, vice president of empowerment at RiseBoro, the Homebase location that helped Seye, has been working with Homebase since 2007 when it was a pilot program.
 She said that the research behind the Homebase program revolutionized the way the organization approached homelessness by new statistical tools to a problem that formerly had only been addressed by a case worker’s subjective judgment.

 Between 2004 and 2008, Marybeth Shinn, professor of human and organizational development at Vanderbilt University’s Peabody College, studied 11,105 New York Homebase applicant families.
 “The city at that time was giving services to some people who were at quite a low risk, and was missing some people who were at a much higher risk,” Shinn said.
 Her work aimed at predicting, using a series of variables including disability and shelter history, which families were most vulnerable to becoming homeless.
 The study showed that using a targeting model to supplement the judgment of case workers would identify 26 percent more families at risk, and decrease the number of families overlooked by two-thirds.